Portable Single-Beam Atomic Total-Field Magnetometer for Stand-off Magnetic Sensing: Introduction

 Distance dependence matters for two reasons: (i) magnetic perturbation amplitudes typically attenuate with increasing separation, and (ii) event separability depends on both the environmental background and the signal-processing pipeline that produces the reported magnetic-field time series \cite{budker_optical_2007,imajo_signal_2021}.
 In low-SNR regimes, direct inspection of $\Delta B(t)$ can yield ambiguous onset/offset estimates, which degrades the reproducibility of event-resolved amplitude extraction and distance-scaling analysis.
 To address this practical gap, model-agnostic timing markers can be constructed from the same measured time series to emphasize transient structure while preserving physical interpretability.
 In particular, the short-time energy of the temporal derivative is sensitive to abrupt transitions, whereas windowed spectral-entropy measures quantify changes in spectral concentration during structured events.
-These complementary features can exhibit different saliency depending on standoff distance and waveform morphology (e.g., sharply structured near-field signatures versus noise-contaminated far-field signatures), thereby supporting more reproducible event localization across a wide dynamic range.
+These features, which have been widely adopted in the magnetic anomaly detection literature, can offer complementary perspectives depending on standoff distance and waveform morphology (e.g., sharply structured near-field signatures versus noise-contaminated far-field signatures), potentially aiding event localization when used alongside the raw magnetic-field time series.